 What are the entry requirements?

-This training route is open to graduates with an honours degree from a UK university with a degree classification of 2:1 or above and ten days recent experience in a mainstream primary school.
+This training route is open to graduates, usually with an honours degree from a UK university with a degree classification of 2:1 or above.
+We also consider candidates with lower class degrees than this if they can identify relevant professional experience with primary aged children.
+Although no longer a requirement from the Department for Education, we recommend that potential applicants obtain recent experience in a mainstream primary school.
 ‘Inspire Northamptonshire’ offers the unsalaried training route.
-Candidates must pass the National College for Teaching and Leadership skills test in literacy and numeracy prior to the start of the course and hold a grade C or above in GCSE in English Language, Mathematics and Science.
+Candidates must pass the National College for Teaching and Leadership skills test in English and Mathematics prior to the start of the course and hold a grade C or above in GCSE in English Language, Mathematics and Science.

 Who is the Lead School?

-The ITT strand of ‘Inspire Northamptonshire’ is led by Hall Meadow Primary School.
-This is located on the edge of a market town in the East Midlands.
-It caters for the co-education needs of primary aged children from 5 - 11 and is judged by Ofsted to be an outstanding school.
+The ITT strand of ‘Inspire Northamptonshire’ is led by Hall Meadow Primary School; this is part of the Inspire Multi-academy Trust (InMAT) which is a collective of 12 schools.
+The school is located on the edge of a market town in the East Midlands and caters for the co-education needs of primary aged children from 5 – 11; it is judged by Ofsted to be an outstanding school.
 Through a pedagogy that attends to the needs of the whole child, the school has secured exceptionally high standards for young learners.
 The school also is also a lead school for the 'Inspire' teaching school alliance which is founded on the principle that all schools have something to offer each other.
 For further information about the lead school follow this link http://www.hallmeadow.org

 Why train with us?